DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/1_explore/6_identify_requirements/unit_1.md

   - Process user input
   - Calculate results using data
   - Store or display data
+  - The code is:
+    - Effective - can solve the identified problem
+    - Efficient - uses minimal resources to solve identified problem
+    - Maintainable - code that is easy to read and modify
+    - Reliable - operate without producing errors or fail at a task
 - **Data interface** criteria concerning:
   - Specific datasets that must be considered or used
   - File formats to be used